bluesky/bluesky-queueserver-api/docs/source/usage.rst

     f = asyncio.run_coroutine_threadsafe(communicate(), loop)
     f.result(timeout=10)

-This feature is particularly useful if asyncio REManagerAPI is used from Bluesky plans and needs to use the event loop created by Bluesky Run Engine:
+Primary application of this feature is to allow instantiating REManagerAPI in Bluesky startup code and configure it to run in the event loop created by Bluesky Run Engine.
+This is required if the REManagerAPI is used from a Bluesky plan.

 .. code-block:: python